Skip to main content Skip to main navigation

 Travelers Championship®: Our Signature Community Event

 The Travelers Championship® golf tournament is a PGA TOUR Signature Event, and it showcases how our company and employees maintain a strong commitment to the communities in which we live and work.
-The event features four days of competition by some of the world’s best professional golfers and attracts tens of thousands of fans to Connecticut each year, on top of being broadcast to more than 200 countries.
+The event features four days of competition by the world’s best professional golfers and attracts tens of thousands of fans to Connecticut each year, on top of being broadcast to more than 200 countries.

 The Travelers Championship has also given many other important causes a platform that helps bring awareness to their organizations and funds to their bottom lines.
 Examples include:

-Finally, the Travelers Championship has a tradition of celebrating and recognizing our country’s military heroes.
+Additionally, the Travelers Championship has a tradition of celebrating and recognizing our country’s military heroes.
 The event has offered several benefits, including free admission for U.S. military members, veterans and their immediate family and access to the Patriots’ Outpost, a hospitality venue with free food and beverages.

 Related resources